 Children on any stage of the SEN register are involved when setting their targets and are informed about their progress on a regular basis.
-Pupils are invited to make a contribution during the discussion using the One Planning format.
-Annual review meetings are held for children who have an EHC Plan to analyse old goals and set new targets and determine strategies to improve attainment.
-Pupils record their views about school on the pupil view section of the paperwork with support from their teacher, and are invited to discuss their achievements at the start of the Annual Review meeting.
-The Annual Review meeting follows a person centred approach.
-Pupils with SEN are given equal opportunities to participate in all school activities and roles of responsibility.
-SEN pupils are represented on the school council.
-When necessary, pupils with SEN have opportunities to work with outside agencies to support social interaction and self-esteem.
-All pupils with SEN are part of the school system of merits, house/team points, celebration assemblies and class reward systems.
+Pupils are invited to contribute during the discussion using the One Planning format (Pupil Passport) on the Kinteract platform.

+Annual review meetings are held for children who have an EHC Plan to analyse old goals, set new targets, and determine strategies to improve attainment.
+Pupils record their views about school on the pupil view section of the paperwork with support from their teacher and are invited to discuss their achievements at the start of the Annual Review meeting.
+The Annual Review meeting follows a pupil-centred approach.
+Pupils with SEND are given equal opportunities to participate in all school activities and roles of responsibility.
+SEND pupils are represented on the school council and other committees throughout school.
+When necessary, pupils with SEND have opportunities to work with outside agencies to support social interaction and self-esteem.
+All pupils with SEND are part of the school system of house/team points, celebration assemblies and class reward systems.